 Put System Rescue CD on USB using Windows

 Put System Rescue CD on a USB Flash Drive using Windows.
-System Rescue CD is a Gentoo based Linux System Rescue Disk that can be used to for repairing a computer and recovering data after a crash.
-Key features and tools include GNU Parted, GParted, Partimage, ddrescue, FSArchiver, File system tools, NTFS-3g, sfdisk, Test-disk, memtest, network tools and more.
-The following process outlines one way to quickly create your very own System Rescue USB from the ISO using Windows and our Universal USB Installer to complete the task.
+System Rescue CD is a Gentoo based Linux System Rescue Disk.
+More specifically it can be used for repairing a computer or recovering data after a crash.
+The distribution includes popular utilites such as GNU Parted, GParted, Partimage, ddrescue, FSArchiver, File system tools, NTFS-3g, sfdisk, Test-disk, memtest, network tools.
+The following process outlines one way to quickly create your very own System Rescue USB from the ISO using Windows and YUMI to complete the task.

 System Rescue CD running from USB